Killing of Geetha Angara: Investigation

 Police believed one of those people had killed Angara.
 Since the autopsy showed she had not been sexually assaulted, they ruled out that as a motive.
 They also dismissed any attempt to emulate the Special Victims Unit episode.
 Instead, after learning of the animosity some of her coworkers had for Angara, they looked to that.

 Two women were widely known to have disliked Angara, but no one thought they were capable of killing her over that.
 Detectives found that many of her coworkers thought well of her, saying that in addition to being devoted to her work and cheerful, she was modest, asking them not to address her as "Doctor" and simply use her first name instead.
 Her job responsibilities as senior chemist did not include hiring or firing authority, making it unlikely that a workplace dispute could have arisen from those possibilities.
 Investigators began to consider the possibility that the killing was not planned and instead had arisen from either an argument or Angara witnessing something the killer did not want anyone to witness; they had also ruled out the discoloration and ozone issues as a motive, and no longer believed the displacement sensor's breakdown was a factor.

 From the strength required to lift and replace the access panel, and struggle with the 5 ft 5 in, 175 lb chemist, police came to believe the killer was male (although the county coroner argued that a woman in sufficient physical condition could have done those things as well).
 The Passaic County prosecutor's office assigned 13 detectives to work the case; they spent 4,000 hours interviewing all the plant's employees and getting DNA samples from those who had worked there that day.

 Workers did their jobs in pairs as a safety precaution while the police kept a close eye on what happened at the plant.
 The investigation exacerbated tensions among employees.
 A month after Angara was killed, two electricians started arguing about overtime.
 One threatened to take the other "off the grounds and smash his head in", according to police; after the latter complained, the former was suspended.

-By that time investigators had narrowed their focus to a group of eight men, finding that many of the employees had a generally favorable impression of Angara.
+By this point, investigators had narrowed their focus to a group of eight men, finding that many of the employees had a generally favorable impression of Angara.
 They still had not identified what might have moved one of them to kill her.
 "Either there is some very powerful motive out there that someone has kept completely to themselves, or it may suggest this wasn't a planned killing", such as a confrontation that got more heated, chief assistant prosecutor John Latoracca told The New York Times.